d9pouces/Updoc/doc/source/index.rst

     * RSS feed with the docs that you frequently check,
     * upload archives with a single cURL request,
     * generate RSS feeds with your bookmarks,
-    * generate a proxy.PAC file.
+    * generate a proxy.PAC file for dealing with proxies.

 RSS feeds can be added as bookmarks folders in Firefox, so it is very easy to share sets of bookmarks in a company.
 Archives are fully indexed, so you can search any text inside all documentations, or inside a specific one.

-:doc:`installation`
-    Instruction on how to get the distribution

-:doc:`configuration`
-    All configuration options

-:doc:`debian`
-    Packaging UpDoc! for Debian or Ubuntu servers